Ongoing Translational Studies:

 PediAtric ReseArch of Drugs, Immunoparalysis and Genetics during MODS (PARADIGM)

-PARADIGM is a 22-center prospective study of disease-, treatment-, and genomic-based risk factors for severe innate immune failure (immunoparalysis) in the setting of pediatric MODS.
-Dr. Lindell serves as site PI for PARADIGM at CHOP.
-The PARADIGM study is funded by NIH R01HD095976.
+PARADIGM was a 22-center prospective study of disease-, treatment-, and genomic-based risk factors for severe immunoparalysis in the setting of pediatric MODS.
+Dr. Lindell served as site PI for PARADIGM at CHOP.
+The PARADIGM study was funded by NIH R01HD095976 (2019-2024).

 Our lab is funded through grants from: